-Park Improvements including pickle ball at Westwood, updates at Sunrise, and an opportunity to partner with the PGA to enhance Hyland Greens Golf Course.
+Park Improvements including pickle ball at Westwood, updates at Sunrise, new concession building in 2020 at Dred Scott, and an opportunity to partner with the PGA to enhance Hyland Greens Golf Course.

 Opportunity Housing Ordinance to reduce regulatory costs to allow the market to provide more housing working families can afford.

 FATHER AND HUSBAND SMALL BUSINESS OWNER COMMUNITY BUILDER